Skip to main content

 Krishna came up and hugged his nephew.
 Abhimanyu touched his feet.

-Abhimanyu rode out of the tents, right after his father's chariot.
-The conch shells blew to start the day and Karna attacked Arjun.
+Abhimanyu rode out of the tents right after his father's chariot.
+The conch shells blew to start the day, and Karna attacked Arjun.
 On the other side, the army of Narayani Sena was ordered by the commander of the Kauravas to form the Chakravyuh and trap the Pandavas.
-The Chakravyuh was destroying a lot of armies and the only warriors who knew how to break it was Arjun, they were helpless.
-Arjun was on the far end of the other side having the fight of his life with Surya's son Karna.
-Yudhisthir looked at his helpless army of footsoldiers being crushed by the Chakravyuh which moved towards their camp.
+The Chakravyuh was destroying a lot of armies, and the only warriors who knew how to break it were Arjun; they were helpless.
+Arjun was on the far end of the other side, having the fight of his life with Surya's son Karna.
+Yudhisthir looked at his helpless army of foot soldiers being crushed by the Chakravyuh, which moved towards their camp.
 He felt helpless.
 Abhimanyu pulled his chariot beside Yudhisthir's.

 " But how?
 Only Arjun knew it."

-Abhimanyu broke the entrance bravely and entered.
-He had played entering the chakravyuh ever since he understood warfare.
-He freed his uncles from the second last spiral of the Chakra with great ease ripping apart the Kaurav army.
-They got away as he entered the centre of the vyuh.
-When they turned their chariots for him it was too late as Drona instructed them to close the Vyuh again and Abhimanyu was trapped.
-Jayadratha, the brother-in-law of the Kauravas stood with his army.
-No matter how much they tried the four brothers did not get a chance to enter the Vyuh before it closed.
+Abhimanyu broke through the entrance bravely and entered.
+He had played with entering the Chakravyuh ever since he understood warfare.
+He freed his uncles from the second last spiral of the Chakra with great ease, ripping apart the Kauravas' army.
+They got away as he entered the centre of the Vyuh.
+When they turned their chariots for him, it was too late as Drona instructed them to close the Vyuh again, and Abhimanyu was trapped.
+Jayadratha, the brother-in-law of the Kauravas, stood with his army.
+No matter how much they tried, the four brothers did not get a chance to enter the Vyuh before it closed.

 Abhimanyu stood bravely, aware he was alone, trapped by his enemies.
 He was ready to face them.
 The faces were familiar, cousins and uncles, but all were enemies.
-His cousins Laxmana, Kritavarma, uncles Duryodhan and Dushsasan, Kripacharya, Drona, and Aswatthama.
-Karna joined in informing Arjun was very far busy fighting an army full of brave men.
-Eight Maharathi attacked sixteen-year-old Abhimanyu together.
-He picked his arrow, and they broke his bow, he picked a sword, a spear and then a knife.
+His cousins are Laxmana, Kritavarma, his uncles Duryodhan and Dushasan, Kripacharya, Drona, and Ashwatthama.
+Karna joined in informing Arjun was very busy fighting an army full of brave men.
+Eight Maharathi attacked the sixteen-year-old Abhimanyu together.
+He picked his arrow, and they broke his bow; he picked a sword, a spear and then a knife.
 They broke them all.
 Alone he fought with eight people till almost it was time for sunset.
-He harmed them, they harmed him more.
-Now, weaponless he picked up his chariot wheel.
+He harmed them; they harmed him more.
+Now, weaponless, he picked up his chariot wheel.

 " That is what you get for calling me Mitra and doing this to me.
 Cowards!
 All of you!"
 Abhimanyu roared at Laxmana, his cousin and husband to Balarama's daughter.
 They had been childhood friends.